mayerrobert/hello-clojure/README.md

 **DISCLAIMER: following the steps below will give you a simple Clojure "installation" with a Repl, and you will be able to run Clojure files.
-It may be enough for the first simple steps, but probably very soon you may want to get a proper Clojure setup that gives you all Clojure features.**
+It may be enough for the first simple steps.
+After getting first experiences the simple setup described here you may want to get a proper Clojure setup that includes all Clojure tools and features.**

 ## Why?